skydoves/landscapist/README.md

 <img src="https://user-images.githubusercontent.com/24237865/95812167-be3a4780-0d4f-11eb-9360-2a4a66a3fb46.gif" align="right" width="26%"/>

 ### Shimmer effect
-We can give a shimmering effect when loading images using a `ShimmerParams`.
-We can also use `ShimmerParams` in `GlideImage` and `FrescoImage`.
+You can make a shimmering effect while loading an image by using the `ShimmerParams` parameter as following the example below:

 ```kotlin
  CoilImage(
  imageModel = poster.poster,